acidtib/tcg-fetch/README.md

 │   │   └── <card-id>/
 │   │       └── 0000.jpg     # Validation image (copied from train)
 │   │       └── 0001.jpg
-└── <data-type>.json
+└── all_cards.json
 ```

 Each card gets its own subdirectory named after the card ID.
-The primary image is saved as `0000.jpg`, with additional images numbered sequentially (0001.jpg, 0002.jpg, etc.) ithat can be added in the future.
+The primary image is saved as `0000.jpg`, with additional images numbered sequentially (0001.jpg, 0002.jpg, etc.) that can be added in the future.

 ## Command Line Options

 ```
+Usage: tcg-fetch <TCG> [OPTIONS]

+Arguments:
+  <TCG>                          Trading card game type to fetch data for [possible values: mtg]

 Options:
-  -p, --path <PATH>              Path where to save the data [default: magic-data] -d, --data <DATA>              Type of card data to fetch [default: default] [possible values: unique, oracle, default, all]
-  -a, --amount <AMOUNT>          Amount of cards to fetch [default: all] -t, --threads <THREADS>        Number of threads to use for downloading images [default: CPU cores]
+  -p, --path <PATH>              Path where to save the data [default: tcg-data] -a, --amount <AMOUNT>          Amount of cards to fetch [default: all] -t, --threads <THREADS>        Number of threads to use for downloading images [default: CPU cores]
       --width <WIDTH>            Target width for resized images [default: 384]